graalvm/mx/README.md

 leave the major and minor versions as they are but increase the patch level.

 The version update strategy is designed to help users to detect if their `mx` version is compatible with a suite.
-Thus, changes to the code that do not affect users do not require a change in the version number.
-See the following examples.
+For that reason, every change to mx must at least bump the patch level.
+The git commit for each mx change must have a tag whose name matches the (new) mx version.
+This is enforced by the mx gate.

+See the following examples for how to update the version number.
 In these examples, by *user* we mean command line clients or `mx` extensions (for example `mx_graal-core.py`).

 - "I found a for-loop in the code that could be expressed using a map function.
 I changed it accordingly."
-This change has no influence on users.
-Thus, no version change is required!
+The patch level should be increased.

 - "I added a new `mx` command."
 Since this function was not available to users before, old scripts will continue to work with the new version.
 New